VeriDevOps/RQCODE/README.md

 # STIGs

-STIG stands for ``Security Technical Implementation Guid'' (https://www.stigviewer.com/stigs).
+STIG stands for "Security Technical Implementation Guide'' (https://www.stigviewer.com/stigs).
-Each STIG is collection of security findings for a given software system (for example, for APACHE Server 2.0 for Unix https://www.stigviewer.com/stig/apache_server_2.0unix/).
+Each STIG is a collection of security findings for a given software system (for example, for APACHE Server 2.0 for Unix https://www.stigviewer.com/stig/apache_server_2.0unix/).
 Each finding includes:
-- A human-friendly explanation why this finding represents a security problem.
+- A human-friendly explanation of why this finding represents a security problem.
 - Technical steps required to identify the finding.
 - Technical steps required to fix the finding.